-Stocks are tumbling after the 10-year hits its highest level since 2014
+Stocks tumble after the 10-year hits its highest level since 2014

 - GOLDMAN SACHS: Tech stocks face a looming risk that would make them less appealing

 Elsewhere in global equity markets, the Shanghai Composite climbed 2%, while the Stoxx Europe 600 was little changed.
-In the bond market, the 10-year US Treasury yield was unchanged at 2.98%, just below the 3% level it breached earlier in the day.
+In the bond market, the 10-year US Treasury yield rose four basis points to 2.95%, just below the 3% level it breached earlier in the day.

 Here’s a rundown of other asset classes: